Michael Woods II

-Michael Woods II (born March 19, 2000) is an American football wide receiver for the Cleveland Browns of the National Football League (NFL).
-He played college football at Arkansas and Oklahoma.
+Michael Woods II (born March 19, 2000) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and Oklahoma Sooners.

-Early life and high school
+Early life

 Woods grew up in Magnolia, Texas and attended Magnolia High School.
 He caught 155 passes for 2,988 yards and 41 touchdowns in three varsity seasons at Magnolia.
 Woods was rated a three-star recruit and initially committed to play college football at SMU.
 He later decommitted and signed to play at Arkansas after SMU coach Chad Morris was hired by the school.

 College career

 Woods began his college career at Arkansas.
 He started seven games had 18 receptions for 206 yards and one touchdown as a freshman.
 Woods gained 423 receiving yards while leading the team with 33 catches and four touchdown receptions in his sophomore season.
 As a junior, he caught 32 passes for 619 yards and five touchdowns.
 Woods entered the NCAA transfer portal in April during his junior year.

 Woods ultimately transferred to Oklahoma.
 He played in 11 games during the 2021 season and caught 35 passes for 400 yards and two touchdowns.
-Following the end of the season Woods declared that he would be entering the 2022 NFL Draft.
+Following the end of the season Woods declared that he would be entering the 2022 NFL draft.

 Professional career

+Cleveland Browns

 Woods was selected in the sixth round with the 202nd overall pick in the 2022 NFL Draft by the Cleveland Browns.
+In his rookie season, he caught five passes for 45 yards while also appearing on special teams.

+On April 4, 2023, Woods suffered a ruptured Achilles during an independent workout with Deshaun Watson.
+He was placed on the reserve/non-football injury list.
+On December 1, 2023, Woods was suspended for six games for violating the league's personal conduct policy.

+On August 27, 2024, Woods was waived by the Browns and re-signed to the practice squad.
+On December 7, he was promoted to the active roster.

+On July 30, 2025, Woods was waived by the Browns with an injury designation.

+Green Bay Packers

+On November 4, 2025, Woods signed with the Green Bay Packers' practice squad.